YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 Which was quickly followed with the debut of *Kep1er* two days later on January 3, 2022.

 If each generation of K-pop music is set into 10 calendar years, a beautiful story emerges.
 K-pop, whether we like it or not, is a story of group acts.
 While girl groups were popular the scene was still dominated by boy groups for three generations.
-With the move to let *GOT the beat* start the 4th Generation, then quickly followed by newcomer *Kep1er*, girl groups are now on the forefront and for the first time they will define a generation.
+With *GOT the beat* opening the 4th Generation of K-pop music, then quickly followed by newcomer *Kep1er*, girl groups are now on the forefront and for the first time they will define a generation.

 The 4th Generation is set to become the true ***Girls' Generation*** and *Everyday* is ***Girl's Day***. ***2NE1*** out there, it is time to set the *Fire* and *Clap Your Hands*.
-From hereon we will see ***TWICE*** the *Happiness* as we see more *Dream Girls* in *Wonderland* blooming along the *Flower Way*.
-Because we know it is your *Sweet Dream* that you are our *Only One*, and ladies, in *Every Heart* you are still our *No.1*.
+For hereon we will see ***TWICE*** the *Happiness* as we see more *Dream Girls* in *Wonderland* blooming along the *Flower Way*.

+We know it is your *Sweet Dream* that you are our *Only One*, and ladies, in *Every Heart* you are still our *No.1*.

 *How You Like That*?